lyraddigital/control-value-accessors/README.md

 - `npm install`
 - `npx ng serve`

-If you have done this properly for the **main** branch you should see the following appear in your browser.
+If you have done this properly for the **Startup** branch you should see the following appear in your browser.

 ![image](https://user-images.githubusercontent.com/19817876/133923613-26cdb25f-e4ad-4cf1-8c4d-d6b3561e7bbe.png)

-If you have done this for either the **Step-1** or **Step-2** branches then you should see something similar to the following in the browser.
+If you have done this for either the **Step-1** or **Main** branches then you should see something similar to the following in the browser.

 ![image](https://user-images.githubusercontent.com/19817876/133923938-e9531ad2-86a4-4c14-a4e8-da0909bcaf19.png)